Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

-# Ensemble Embedding for Link Prediction
+# Ensemble Approaches for Link Prediction

 ---